 If you don’t fully grasp a problem, you might mess up basic arithmetic, like adding, subtracting, dividing, or multiplying the wrong way.

 Engineering problems can get pretty complicated.
 You might be missing variables, or not know what you’re trying to solve for, which can lead to confusion.

 What to do to avoid computational math errors?

-- Take your time to review and understand all parts of the problems you solve.
+- Take time to review and understand the problem.